-I am an experienced tutor at the most prestigious tutoring companies in the Bay Area, and I taught physics for years in universities.
+I am an experienced tutor from the most prestigious tutoring companies in the Bay Area, and I taught physics for years in universities.
 My tutoring focuses on physics, high-level math such as calculus, and test prep.
-Most of my students are high school juniors, seniors, and university students (including San Jose State and Stanford).
-My regular students saw one to two grade points improvements; my AP test prep students saw one to three grade points improvements with just three to five sessions; and my SAT Subject test students saw 70 to 180 points improvements out of 800.
-My recent three students in SAT Physics Subject test received 770, 800, and 800 (out of 800)!
+Most of my students are high school juniors, seniors, and university students (mostly from Stanford).
+My regular students saw one to three grade points improvements; my AP test prep students saw one to three grade points improvements with just three to five sessions; and my SAT Subject test students saw 70 to 180 points improvements out of 800.
+My recent four students in SAT Physics and Math Subject tests received 770, 800, 800, and 800 (out of 800)!

 My students frequently ask me to teach/tutor them in other subjects and/or their younger brothers and sisters.
 After the very first session in physics, my very first student (mentioned above) asked me to also tutor him in calculus.
 Later, his mom asked me to tutor his younger brother in AP Calculus and AP Physics.
 My first one-on-one class student (described above) asked me to help him with his precalculus/calculus course after I tutored him SAT Physics subject test.
 The mom of my very first SAT Physics Subject test student just asked me to tutor his younger sister, who just got a 96 in her test after her first session with me!

 My sessions are highly effective and efficient — many of my students find they need just half to two thirds of the session time they projected, thus lowering their total costs and saving their valuable time.

 My students enjoy our sessions.
 I put my students at ease by never lecturing them but quickly figuring out and appreciate what they know and then guiding them to learn what they don’t yet know.
 As I guide them to achieve new understandings, the dull equations start to make sense, and their eyes sparkle.
 “That was so cool!”
 “That’s a beautiful equation!” many of my students often say.